Saturday, November 23 2024

 Steward: Take contributions from group made payable to Ethical Overlay.
 [Take cash, checks, or commitments to pay online].

-[Adjournment] Announcements and questions after adjournment
+Announcements and Questions after adjournment

 Previous